santoshvandari/QR-Code-Generator/README.md

 # Usages
 1. Clone the Repo
-2. Go to the Manage Extension of Browser you used and turn on Developer Mode(Which is availabl Side corner)
+2. Go to the Manage Extension of Browser you used and turn on Developer Mode(Which is available Side Corner)
-3. Click on Load Unpace in Rightked and select the Cloned folder where the manifest.json file is located.
+3. Click on Load Unpacked in Left and Select the Cloned folder where the manifest.json file is located.
 4. Enjoy the Extension

 # Contribution